vippsas/vipps-episerver/docs/express_checkout.md

 For the simplest possible frontend implementation of this using jQuery and AJAX.
 See [VippsExpress.js](../demo/Sources/EPiServer.Reference.Commerce.Site/Scripts/js/VippsExpress.js) and [Product/Index](../demo/Sources/EPiServer.Reference.Commerce.Site/Views/Product/Index.cshtml)

-### Implement your own Express Checkout (Api) Controller
+### Implement your own Express Checkout (API) Controller

 If you need to implement your own version of the Express Checkout Controller, which in a majority of cases would be the recommended route, there are a few things that are important to keep in mind:

-**Cart metafield "VippsPaymentType" must be set before processing the payment** This is how we differentiate express payments from regular checkout payments, as well as how we determine the redirect action in the `ProcessAuthorizationResponse` so the actual processing of the payment will go wrong if this metafield is not set.
-This metafiled key is located in `VippsConstants.VippsPaymentType` and the avaliable Values in `VippsPaymentType` enum.
+**Cart metafield "VippsPaymentType" must be set before processing the payment** This is how we differentiate express payments from regular checkout payments, as well as how we determine the redirect action in the `ProcessAuthorizationResponse`.
+So, the actual processing of the payment will go wrong if this metafield is not set.
+This metafield key is located in `VippsConstants.VippsPaymentType` and the available Values in `VippsPaymentType` enum.

 **Cart Name**
 In the included implementation of Vipps Express on product page, the cart name is "VippsSingleProductCart".
 This string can be found in `VippsConstants.VippsSingleProductCart`.
 This is because we don't want to delete the users "Default" cart when using the Express Checkout.
-If you're creating your own implementation, the cart name can be anything you choose since it is passed back to us in the callback and fallback urls.
+If you're creating your own implementation, the cart name can be anything you choose since it is passed back to us in the callback and fallback URLs.

 **Clear cart payments before adding a new payment** It's assumed that a cart only has one Vipps payment associated with it.